macgibbons/sql-professional/book-2-carnival-reports/chapters/CARNIVAL_REPORTS.md

 1. Which US state's customers have the highest average purchase price for a vehicle?
 2. Of the 5 US states with the most customers that you determined above, which of those have the customers with the highest average purchase price for a vehicle?
-3. Of the 5 dealerships with the most customers that you determined above, which of those have the customers with the highest average purchase price for a vehicle?